 DYI Trail Bars

 I’ve been trying out recipes for trail bars from the Power Hungry cookbook.
 I especially like the recipes that replicate Kind Bars and Larabars.
 While they take time to make, they cost much less than purchasing from the store.
 Plus I get to customize the flavor for exactly what I like.
-My favorite so far is a recipe I modified by adding candied ginger, ground ginger, and cardamon to a crunchy nut bar.
+My favorite so far is a recipe I modified by adding candied ginger, ground ginger, and cardamom to a crunchy nut bar.
 Mmmm.
 I also made a PB&J bar using dates, almonds, and dried cherries.
 These bars aren’t too sweet and they stay soft, which is a nice change from crunchy bars.

 Dinner: make your own dehydrated meals